stacks-network/docs/_develop/vote-blockstack.md

    how you complete your profile.
 Provide a pseudonym and a username not generally associated with your public identity.
-By default, Democracy Earth initiates the profile with the username portion of your ID, but you can change it afterward at any time.
+By default, Democracy Earth initiates the profile with the username portion of your ID, but you can change it afterward at any time .

 10. Edit the **FIRST NAME**, **SURNAME**, and **USERNAME FIELDS** in your profile.